adalinesimonian/tf2-server-docker/README.md

 tf2-server-docker
 ==================

-This is a set of a Dockerfile and a script that will create a container that runs a [Team Fortress 2](http://www.garrysmod.com/) Server.
+Dockerfile and script that will create a container that runs a [Team Fortress 2](http://www.garrysmod.com/) Server.

 ### Examples